Grachi: Season 1

 The season centers on Grachi (Isabella Castillo), a witch and a new student in Escolarium.
 She deals with using her magic and trying to find out how to defeat the Principal (an evil witch who tries to steal the powers of Grachi so she can be the most powerful witch).
 Grachi also deals with her rival, Matilda (Kimberly Dos Ramos) with whom she fights for the love of Daniel (Andrés Mercado).
 At the end of the season, Matilda celebrates her 16th birthday at the night of the eclipse while the Principal (Martha Pabon) and Sibilo (William Valdes) plan to steal the powers of Matilda and Grachi.
 The two girls team up and fight the Principal, turning her into a dog, but losing their powers.
 Matilda finally realizes that Grachi and Daniel are meant to be together.

 Season 2

-A new witch named Mia arrives in town.
+A new witch named Mía arrives in town.
 Unfortunately, she falls in love with Daniel, Grachi's boyfriend.
 So she manipulates Grachi into a false friendship in order to win over Daniel (who is not insensitive to her charms).

-Along with Mia comes the Witches' Council, who remind Grachi of her responsibilities.
-But one of them has evil intentions towards Grachi and wants to win the heart of Francisco, who is Mathilda's mother along with Ursula.
-Mathilda, for her part, enters into an intermittent relationship with Diego and wants her powers back.
+Along with Mía comes the Witches' Council, who remind Grachi of her responsibilities.
+But one of them has evil intentions towards Grachi and wants to win the heart of Francisco, who is Matilda's mother along with Ursula.
+Matilda, for her part, enters into an intermittent relationship with Diego and wants her powers back.

 At the end of the season, Grachi dreams of a mysterious boy to whom she seems close: Axel.